 Interested in feeling the joy and purpose that come from helping others?
 Check out KVC careers in social work and other fields.

 In today’s society, there are many people experiencing overwhelming challenges such as poverty, homelessness, unemployment, physical and mental illness, trauma, addiction and more.
 Luckily, there are highly-trained, caring professionals ready and willing to help these people overcome difficult obstacles and live a healthy, successful life.

 Social workers provide crucial support to children, adults and families in need.
 Social work is by no means an easy field to work in, but the job is extremely rewarding and full of meaning.
 Here are 10 things you didn’t know about social workers:

 1. Social workers do more than just help people

 Having a passion for helping others is important, but being a social worker requires so much more.
 People who are experiencing the most vulnerable time in their lives rely on social workers to help connect them with resources and find solutions to complex problems.
 Social workers use their skills and expertise to promote good mental health, strengthen relationships, and end generational cycles of trauma and substance use, ultimately creating healthier families and communities.

-2. Social worker are in it for the outcome, not the income
+2. Social workers are in it for the outcome, not the income

 Being a social worker is not going to make you financially rich, which is why many professionals are drawn to the field because they are passionate about helping others and doing meaningful work.
 That said, social workers deserve competitive compensation packages for the valuable contributions they make.
 At KVC, we continually look for ways to increase pay, benefits, training and support to attract and retain the very best social workers.